halfdb/herro-world/docs/api_doc.md

 Account related APIs

 ## `POST /login`
-Login with login_name and password
+Login with login_name and password.
+Params should be passed in form data.

 ### Params